autobashcraft/cli/README.md

 <img src="examples/mapcomponents/assets/initial_0.gif" />

-The `yarn dev` process will not persist the execution bash codeblock.
+The `yarn dev` process will not persist the execution of the bash markdown codeblock.
 To use the dev server later we need to spawn it as a background process using the `spawn` command.

 ```
 <!--@abc: config({"basePath": "my-mc-app"}) -->